- 1 Casio Privia PX 150 Reviews:

-Piano industry has witnessed a lot of revolutions and innovations.
+The piano industry has witnessed a lot of revolutions and innovations.
 One of them worth the mention is Digital Pianos.
 Digital pianos have gained prominence over the years due to their versatility and the multiple features they come loaded with.

-About the Brand
+About the Brand [Casio]

-Casio as a brand, needs no introduction and is one of the most renowned and popular brands in the industry.
+Casio, as a brand, needs no introduction and is one of the most renowned and popular brands in the industry.
 They are known for their latest technology and low prices.

 Take a glance at one of the best digital pianos by Casio:

-Casio PX 150 Privia Digital Piano
+Casio PX 150 Privia Digital Piano:

 The PX150 replaces the older PX130 and is upgraded in some big ways.
 Casio PX 150 Privia Series, one of the best sold digital pianos online.

-With 128 Polyphony it will be able to play most of the songs and comes with a variety of sound choices such as Concert, Modern, Classic, Mellow and Bright.
-PX150 has 2 speakers and 16 watts of audio power.
+With 128 Polyphony, it will be able to play most of the songs and come with various sound choices such as Concert, Modern, Classic, Mellow, and Bright.
+PX150 has two speakers and 16 watts of audio power.

 The most impressive feature of Casio PX 150 Privia is the audio compression technology and the String Resonance System.
-While the first one, allows samples to be recorded and reproduced without compromising quality the latter one replicates the response of each of a piano’s strings when the damper pedal is pressed.
+While the first one allows samples to be recorded and reproduced without compromising quality, the latter one replicates the response of each of a piano’s strings when the damper pedal is pressed.

 There comes a Music Library, which contains over 60 internally stored demo songs and pieces.